al31n/blog/content/posts/go-build-flags.md

 Adding build information into your Go application requires you to build your application with ```-ldflags``` and appending it with ```-X importpath.name=value```.
 Values can only be strings.

-I've written up an example application.
-Be sure to clone this into your ```$GOPATH/src/github.com/al31n/go-build-flag-example```
+I've written up an [example application](https://github.com/al31n/go-build-flag-example.git).
+Be sure to clone this into your GOPATH.

 ```
 $ mkdir -p $GOPATH/src/github.com/al31n/go-build-flag-example
 $ cd $GOPATH/src/github.com/al31n/go-build-flag-example